-Each married man lights a "Lebbedige Licht" that burns for 26 hours.
+Each married man lights (preferably in Shule) a "Lebbedige Licht" that burns for 26 hours.
 A 26 hour "Ner Neshama" is also lit for one's departed parents.
-[Havdalah requires a pre-existing flame, so at least one of these is lit at home to be used during Havdalah.]
+Havdalah requires a pre-existing flame, so one should be prepared at home.